AlveenaAftab/Hackathone-Milestone-3/README.md

 # Hackathone-Milestone-3
-Editable Resume
+Dynamic Resume

 Overview

-A dynamic and interactive resume builder allowing users to create, edit, and customize their professional profiles in real-time.
+A cutting-edge, interactive resume showcasing professional profile, skills, and experiences in a dynamic and visually appealing format.

 Features

+- Real-time updates and editing
-- Editable sections for skills, experience, education, and more
+- Interactive sections for skills, experience, education, and more
-- Real-time updates without page reload
-- Form validation for accurate input
 - Responsive design for seamless viewing on various devices
+- Dynamic filtering and sorting options
+- Printable resume format generation

 Technologies Used